MediahelpSverige/murning/wp-content/plugins/jquery-validation-for-contact-form-7/readme.txt

 Contributors: dnesscarkey
 Tags: contact form 7 js validation, jquery validation, contact form 7 jquery validation, form validation, contact form 7 us phone number validation, file extension validation, url validation, credit card validaton, minlength validation, range validation
 Requires at least: 3.0
-Tested up to: 4.5.3
+Tested up to: 4.3.1
-Stable tag: 3.2
+Stable tag: 3.1

 New standard of validation for Contact Form 7 plugin.

 == Description ==
 This plugin adds jquery validation to your contact form 7.
 You will be able to validate extra validation rules like: url, date, credit card, phone number in the contact form 7 fields.

-<strong>Benefits you get from this plugins.</strong>
+Benefits you get from this plugins.

 * Adds Jquery Validation to Contact Form Fields.
 * More faster validation than of contact form core validation.